YaronL16/Hafifon/Cloudlet Architecture/README.md

 ### Tasks

 - Read the following document about Cloudlet's project architecture, written by Anoel Yakoubov(last updated on May 2020): [Cloudlet Architecture](https://docs.google.com/document/d/1WJKDShR6TAXVY2iECf-cmcDKt461ZomBzJPPRicmETw/edit?usp=sharing).
-It should give you a good idea about the project and the "why" for this Hafifa, before learning the next topics.
+It should give you a good idea about the project and the "why" for learning the next topics.
-Beware not to edit the file!
+\Beware not to edit the file!